aimms/how-to/Articles/321/321-state-server-session.rst

 #.  ``sp_Label`` The value of this string parameter is used as the folder name; this folder name is referred to as the output folder below.

-#.  ``s_SelectedIdentifiers`` This is a subset of ``AllIdentifiers``.
+#.  ``s_SelectedIdentifiers`` This is a subset of ``AllSymbols``.
 For each identifier that contains data, a corresponding file is created in the output folder, containing one element per line.

 .. note:: If your app is running on an AIMMS PRO platform, or if it has a connection to an AIMMS PRO platform, the files created will also be copied to AIMMS PRO storage, as a subfolder of ``/Userdata/<env>/<userName>/<appName>/<appVersion>``.